Lembongan Island 🦐 Eating Out

 Whether you’re a foodie seeking new flavors or a traveler craving an unforgettable dining experience, get ready to discover the flavors of Lembongan like never before.

 Your eating out options in Lembongan are plentiful enough.
 Every guesthouse offers a menu, and there’s a good variety of standalone restaurants and warungs.
-During our 8-day stay on the island we had the opportunity to sample much of what was on offer, but which of our Lembongan island eating out experiences would stand out from the rest?
+During our 8-day stay on the island we had the opportunity to sample much of what was on offer, but which of our dining experiences would stand out from the rest?

 As we found on our trip to the Philippines, food can make or break a journey around Asia.
-So far on this trip to Bali – including our stopover in Hong Kong – we had not been disappointed.
+Up to this point on our trip to Bali – including a stopover in Hong Kong – we had not been disappointed.
 If the eateries in Lembongan were anywhere near as good as those in Ubud, we were in for a treat…

 Lembongan Island Eating Out – Bali Eco Deli